Need a Stand Aid, What Are the Options?

-What actually is a stand aid?
+What is a stand aid?

 Why use a mechanised stand aid?

-As stated above, stand aids are a great resource to aid care professionals in treating people who have become deconditioned after prolonged illness.
-People may have been weight bearing and able to transfer themselves independently before illness, however, after a long period of ill health, they may find themselves struggling to do so again.
-The use of a mechanised stand aids enables the professional to safely assess the person’s ability and grade the desired activity, getting the person used to the feeling of standing again, at the same time instilling a sense of support and increased confidence.
+Stand aids, or stand-up hoists, are an extremely useful resource for care professionals in treating people who have become deconditioned after a prolonged illness.
+People who may have been weight bearing and able to transfer themselves independently before an illness may find themselves struggling to stand unaided afterwards.
+A mechanised stand aids enables the professional to safely assess the person’s ability and grade the desired activity to match the user’s needs.
+The user is supported while they begin standing again after an illness or injury, helping to build their confidence.

 Maintaining standing ability

-In these circumstances, the stand aid is potentially an ideal solution for this purpose and can be used in nursing and residential care settings, as well as in domestic home environments alongside a risk assessment and handling plan.
-The Invacare ISA Compact variant offers a lightweight option with a short footprint which would lend itself perfectly to a confined space home environment.
-Easy operating functions, battery charging and easy to clean surfaces make this the ideal option for the residential care environment.
+In these circumstances, a stand aid can be an ideal solution that can be used in nursing and residential care settings, as well as in domestic home environments alongside a risk assessment and handling plan.
+The Invacare ISA Compact stand assist hoist offers a lightweight option with a short footprint that makes it ideal for smaller spaces in a home environment.
+Easy operating functions, battery charging and easy to clean surfaces also make it an effective and practical option for residential care environments.

-Things to consider when choosing a Stand aid?
+Things to consider when choosing a stand aid?

-2- Smooth and quiet movement
+Smooth and quiet movement

 Risk assessment of the person

-4- Risk assessment of the environment
+Risk assessment of the environment